DeepikaSellasamy/Used-Mobile-Price-Prediction/README.md

  Checking the accuracy for the prediction

- The vision of the dataset has been given below:
+ ->The vision of the dataset has been given below:

                                                     MACHINE LEARNING ANALYSIS